 The courts constitute one of the most important external mechanisms of ensuring police accountability.
 While writ petitions and public interest litigations can be filed in higher courts, criminal prosecutions can be launched in lower courts.
-A number of significant judgments have been passed by the higher courts, prescribing safeguards or guidelines to regulate police conduct during arrest, interrogation and other stages of investigation, asking the government to pay compensation in cases of custodial violence, commenting adversely on the police for showing discrimination in the handling of communal and caste conflicts and passing strictures in many cases where defective or inadequate police investigation was noticed.
-On December 18, 1997, the Supreme Court delivered a landmark judgement aimed at insulating the Central Bureau of Investigation and the Directorate of Enforcement from outside influences so that they could function efficiently and impartially, to serve the rule of law31.
+A number of significant judgments have been passed by the higher courts, prescribing safeguards or guidelines to regulate police 12 conduct during arrest, interrogation and other stages of investigation, asking the government to pay compensation in cases of custodial violence, commenting adversely on the police for showing discrimination in the handling of communal and caste conflicts and passing strictures in many cases where defective or inadequate police investigation was noticed.
+On December 18, 1997, the Supreme Court delivered a landmark judgement aimed at insulating the Central Bureau of Investigation35 and the Directorate of Enforcement from outside influences so that they could function efficiently and impartially, to serve the rule of law36.
 The Judgment also declared null and void, the Single Directive, which required the CBI to seek permission from the government before undertaking any inquiry or investigation against senior civil servants of the rank of Joint Secretary and above.
+However, the government has succeeded in diluting the effect of this judgement by passing a law, which has brought the Single Directive back and put it on the statute book37.

-The law finally enacted by the government after more than five years has brought the Single Directive back.
-One major problem is the absence of any mechanism to constantly monitor the implementation of these judgements and take the defaulting government or other parties back to the courts.
+One major problem is the absence of any mechanism to constantly monitor the implementation of the courts' judgements and take the defaulting government or other parties back to the courts.